davida26/davida26.github.io/_posts/2016-03-27-setting-up-https-ssl-on-github-pages.md

 HTTPS is the *secured* version of HTTP (Hypertext Transport Protocol).
 HTTP is the protocol used to define how messages are sent or received over Internet.
 So why use HTTPS?

 1. It offers a higher level of security because these messages are sent over SSL/TLS.
-In other words, a nifty third-part that could once have intercepted the messages by hijacking a connection will now have some difficulty.
+In other words, a nifty third-party that could once have intercepted the messages by hijacking a connection will now have some difficulty.
 2. Good for search engine rankings as [Google has mentioned](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
 3. Allows your visitors to see that someone actually cares about protecting information.
 Notice the green lock at the top of this site.